Presley: History

-Most instances of the surname Presley and variants Pressley and Pressly are thought to be ultimately of English origin.
+Most instances of the surname Presley and variants Pressley and Pressly are thought to be of English origin.
 Later, if not found in some form originating also in Scotland, the name made its way across the border to that country, then on to Ireland and to the United States.
-However, some of the instances of the name in America may derive from a German surname Preslar (ultimately from Bressler, meaning 'from Breslau, Poland'), as individuals in some post-colonial American records are recorded under both names.
+However, some of the instances of the name in America may derive from the German surname Preslar (ultimately from Bressler, meaning 'from Breslau' (formerly in Germany, now in Poland)), as individuals in some post-colonial American records are recorded under both names.

-The surname came to prominence in the person of Elvis Presley, the American music icon, whose family may have originally come from Scotland and whose earliest documented ancestors were an Andrew Presley and an Elspeth Leg, who were based in the Aberdeenshire village of Lonmay.
-Their son, also called Andrew, who emigrated to the United States in 1745, was the first recorded Presley on American soil and the musician's direct ancestor of 7 generations.
+The surname came to prominence in the person of Elvis Presley (known simply as Elvis), the American music icon, whose family, according to genealogists, has come from the German town of Neuhochstadt in Palatinate, via a certain Johannes Valentin Preslar that emigrated with his sons to North Carolina in the early 1700s.

-It is possible that in Scotland, the surname originates with the Aberdeenshire hamlet of Persley, now encompassed by the City of Aberdeen.
-This location's name is probably derived from the Scottish Gaelic phreaslach, meaning "wooded place", or a Brittonic Pictish equivalent of the same word (c.f.
-Welsh phrysgwydden 'shrub').
-The names Presley and Pressly to this day remain fairly common in Aberdeenshire but are sparse in the rest of Scotland.

 In the United States and Australia, however, Presley is often an Anglicized form of German surnames such as Preslar and Presler.
 This is thought to be a habitational name from Breslau, Poland.
 Former President Jimmy Carter, through his mother, is thought to descend from Johann Valentin Preslar/Presler, who along with his family reached America and later the then frontier area of the central Carolinas sometime during the mid-18th century.
 Elvis Presley may have had the same ancestor.

 Today, Presley ranks as the 1,825 most common surname in the United States.